Jahrtausendturm

 Are there guided tours?

-Check the official website for information on available guided tours, as these can enhance your understanding of the exhibits and the museum’s significance.
+Check the official website for information on guided tours that may enhance your understanding of the exhibits.

 What’s the best time to visit?